epanov1602/TimedRevTank/README.md

 ## How to deploy this to an FRC Robot with Rev motors
-Watch the video and follow the steps: <iframe width="560" height="315" src="https://www.youtube.com/embed/nkWzqCK14-w?si=YIUeM-sb81TNmLxP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+Watch the video and follow the steps: https://www.youtube.com/embed/nkWzqCK14-w?si=YIUeM-sb81TNmLxP

 * If you need to download PyCharm, download from here: https://www.jetbrains.com/pycharm/download/